qbessi/qbessi.github.io/src/content/post/setup-sway-on-debian-12.md

 ---
 title: "Set Up the Sway Window Manager on Debian 12"
-description: "Learn how to set up the Sway window manager on Debian 12 with this step-by-step guide."
+description: "Learn how to set up the Sway WM on Debian 12."
 publishDate: "11 Oct 2024"
 tags: ["sway", "debian", "linux"]
 draft: false